Skip to content

 Cost guide · 2026-05-04

-AC refrigerant recharge in the High Desert runs $200-$1,200 in 2026.
-R-410A $200-$600, R-454B $250-$700, R-22 $400-$1,200 per pound.
+AC refrigerant recharge runs in 2026.
+R-410A $200-$600, R-454B $250-$700, R-22 $400-$1,200/lb (phased out).
 Leak repair separate.
+Recharge needs leak diagnosis.

 Quick answer

-AC refrigerant recharge in the High Desert typically runs $200 to $1,200 in 2026.
-R-410A recharge $200-$600 (1-3 lbs typical).
-R-454B (new A2L systems) $250-$700.
-R-22 recharge $400-$1,200 per pound (phased out, expensive).
-Major leaks need leak repair separately ($300-$1,500).
+AC refrigerant recharge typically runs $200 to $1,200 in 2026 depending on type.
+R-410A $200-$600 (1-3 lbs typical); R-454B (new A2L systems) $250-$700; R-22 $400-$1,200 per pound, phased out of new production in 2020, expensive to service.
+If a contractor wants to recharge without finding the leak, get a second opinion.
+Major leaks need leak repair separately.

 What it costs